Bar Chart¶

 Basic example.
 Let us first create a basic bar chart showing a random distribution.

-The following example shows how only the charts["data"]
+The following example shows how only the data argument is required to draw the bar chart.

 NUM_OF_POINTS = 10